Map and information on Uganda, Click here

 The notable attractions here are the source of the White Nile, The Mountain Gorillas at the other end of the country, some game parks (though they still haven’t recovered from almost total annihilation of the animals under Idi Amin), Climbing Mt Elgon, and the Chimpanzees of Fort Portal.

-img_0994.jpg (48588 bytes) 994.
-The White Nile which merges with the Blue Nile in Khartoum, Sudan, 1700 km away, before finally entering the Mediterranean in Egypt 3500km away.
+The White Nile above, which merges with the Blue Nile in Khartoum, Sudan, 1700 km away, before finally entering the Mediterranean in Egypt 3500km away.
 One of the worlds biggest river systems.
 This photo is of Bujagali falls, about 8 km from the actual source at Lake Victoria.
-There is nothing there to photograph except an ugly hydro electric dam.

-997. Bujagali falls has some of the best white water rafting in the world, with up to category 6 rapids (but commercial operators only do up to category 5).
+Bujagali falls has some of the best white water rafting in the world, with up to category 6 rapids (but commercial operators only do up to category 5).
 Unfortunately, there are plans to build another hydro dam below these falls, so they will disappear in the near future.
 I was really struck by the beauty of the place.
-I had planned to go on to Kampala, but decided to stay here a few days.
+I had planned to stay in Kampala, but decided to stay here a few days.

-1005.
-This was the my third time over the equator in Africa.
-I will cross it 5 times in total, twice in Uganda, and three times in Kenya. img_1005.jpg (39171 bytes)
+This was my third time over the equator in Africa.
+I will cross it 5 times in total, twice in Uganda, and three times in Kenya.

-1011.
 My reason for going to the other end of Uganda.
 The famous but threatened mountain Gorillas.
-To be able to be within a few metres of these huge immensely powerful intelligent gentle animals is a truly amazing experience.
+To be able to be within a few metres of these huge, immensely powerful, intelligent, gentle animals is a truly amazing experience.
 This was in Mgahinga National Park.
 This mature male has become a silverback.
-I can relate to his greying. img_1011.jpg (49430 bytes)
+I can relate to his greying 🙂

-img_1015.jpg (51987 bytes) 1015.
 He looks playful here, but not long after he made some signals to show who was boss of this domain.
 They can move so quick and make violent movements and sounds that instil a strong level of respect in all observers.
-It is all bluff of course though I have no doubt if he had to get aggressive, there would be few creatures that could threaten them (humans excluded, we are totally responsible for their near near extinction).
+It is all bluff of course though I have no doubt if he had to get aggressive, there would be few creatures that could threaten them, humans excluded.
+We have done a great job of wiping them out.

-1047c.
 We had to search for over 2 hours to find them.
 I was starting doubt that we would find them.
 The guides go to where they were the day before, then attempt to follow their tracks.
-Buffaloes roaming confuse the tracks, so we walked around in circles, up hill and down dale, through thick forest.
+Roaming buffaloes confuse the tracks, so we walked around in circles, up hill and down dale, through thick forest.
 This is a younger silverback, and a juvenile in the foreground.
 The silverbacks weigh close to 300Kg, and have little fat.
 One big ball of muscle.
-You have to see them to truly appreciate their massive size.
+You have to see them up close to truly appreciate their massive size.
 They are totally vegetarian.
-They eat bamboo leaves, certain barks, and a variety of other leaves.
+Their diet is bamboo leaves, certain barks, and a variety of other leaves.

-1037c.
 We couldn’t get close to mum and her baby.
 I’m sure the silverbacks would have made their displeasure known if we ventured too close.
 Only 6 people per day are allowed to view the Gorillas, and strictly for only one hour maximum.
-If we have any sign of being sick, we are not allowed to see them.
+If we have any sign of being sick, we are not allowed to see them, and we definitely are not allowed to touch them.
 They have no resistance to human diseases.

 Well, I’m off for Northern Kenya now.
 I have had some news of really difficult mud conditions.
 While I hate mud, it is about time I had a bit of a challenge.
 Africa, like Asia is really too easy.
 I have no illusions about the problems I am about to face in Kenya, Ethiopia and Sudan.
 I’ve just learned that Ted Simond of ‘Jupiters Travels’ fame came to grief on the section of road between Moyale on the Ethiopian border and Isiolo, central Kenya.
 He broke his leg, and is in hospital in Nairobi.
 Ted is re-tracing his trip of many years ago.
 He is now 69, so you are never too old.
 You have to admire his courage, but it is a shame he injured himself.
 I hope that doesn’t put an end to his trip.
 I’m sure he was well aware of the possibilities, as all motorcycle riders have to be.